David Cameron is today expected to announce a £5 million investment in tourism in the region.

 Now in its third year, the two day event is taking place at the Westpoint Arena near Exeter.
 Among the speakers will be the travel journalist Simon Calder.

-The very best of the region's tourism industry is being celebrated at a glittering ceremony in Plymouth.
+The very best of the region's Tourism industry is being celebrated at the South West Tourism Excellence Awards.

 Finalists from Gloucestershire, Wiltshire, Somerset and Dorset are making their way to Devon - and our own Ian Axton is hosting the event: